Things to do in Nisyros: a practical guide to the volcanic island

 To Nisyros by airplane

 Aegean Airlines flies several times per day between Athens and Kos.
-You can check the times and prices for your journey in the interactive widget below.

 Things to do in Nisyros: a travel guide

-Nisyros is home to less than 1,000 people, making it an ideal place to avoid crowds and enjoy a relaxing holiday.
+Nisyros is home to fewer than 1,000 people, making it an ideal place to avoid crowds and enjoy a relaxing holiday.
 The majority of inhabitants live in Mandraki, the island’s biggest settlement.
-Despite travelers usually adding Nisiros to their bucket list because of the volcano, there are many things to do and see on the island.
-Therefore, in this section, you’ll find a travel guide to Nisyros containing every attraction and activity you can enjoy.
+Despite Nisiros usually being added to travelers’ bucket lists for its volcano, there are many things to do and see on the island.

 Walk in the crater of an active volcano